hapostgres/pg_auto_failover/docs/ref/reference.rst

     pg_autoctl enable
-      secondary    Enable secondary nodes on a formation maintenance  Enable Postgres maintenance mode on this node
+      secondary    Enable secondary nodes on a formation maintenance  Enable Postgres maintenance mode on this node ssl          Enable SSL configuration on this node

     pg_autoctl disable
-      secondary    Disable secondary nodes on a formation maintenance  Disable Postgres maintenance mode on this node
+      secondary    Disable secondary nodes on a formation maintenance  Disable Postgres maintenance mode on this node ssl          Disable SSL configuration on this node

     pg_autoctl perform
       failover    Perform a failover for given formation and group switchover  Perform a switchover for given formation and group

 The first step consists of creating a pg_auto_failover monitor thanks to the command ``pg_autoctl create monitor``, and the command ``pg_autoctl show